UoMResearchIT/r-shinysender/README.md

 (these notes are currently incomplete)

 -   Tested using Ubuntu 21.04

 -   Check homedir permissions - should be set correctly on 21.04, but not on earlier versions.
-Don't want to be able to see others' home dir.
+Don't want to be able to access others' home dir.

+-   Install Packrat as root from CRAN

 -   Dependencies for Tidyverse: `sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev` (from <https://blog.zenggyu.com/en/post/2018-01-29/installing-r-r-packages-e-g-tidyverse-and-rstudio-on-ubuntu-linux/>)

--   Install Packrat as root from CRAN
+-   Other development libraries we're likely to need: library deb name (package needed for)

+    -   libfontconfig1-dev (freetype)

+    -   libcairo2-dev (cairo)

+    -   libudunits2-dev (units (sf dependency))

+    -   libgdal-dev (sf)